Lot Tracking Guide

 4. Help with recalls

 In case of a product recall, you need to be able to act quickly.
-By reliably tracking products based on a certain attributes, you can trace which products or lots are being recalled, when they were produced, and where they are currently being stored.
+By reliably tracking products based on a certain attribute, you can trace which products or lots are being recalled, when they were produced, and where they are currently being stored.
 This way, you can quickly remove faulty batches from one or more distribution centers before more items are fulfilled and shipped.

 3 inventory lot tracking best practices